What is Cash Flow Return on Investment (CFROI)?

 |Net Cash Flow Return on Investment (A – B)||19.04%|

-From the above calculation, Shweta is now confident that Q Company will be able to appreciate the investment she would be making, and as a result, she would go ahead and invest in the company.
+From the above calculation, Shweta is now confident that Q Company will be able to appreciate the investment she would be making.
+As a result, she would go ahead and invest in the company.

 In the final analysis

 This has been a guide to what is CFROI and its meaning?
-Here we discuss Cash Flow Return on Investment Formula and its interpretation along with practical examples (Starbucks).
+Here we discuss Cash Flow Return on Investment Formula and its interpretation and practical examples (Starbucks).
 You may learn more about Financial Statement analysis from the following articles –